 Again, there is no harm in putting out feelers while at the same time earning a steady income from agency work.

-Once you’ve found the online writing jobs and agreed a rate and time-frame, you simply need to carry out the instructions: type up the articles, blog posts, or website content that have been assigned to you.
-Email it back to the client, and they will normally respond by sending you funds via PayPal (some writers will ask for this up-front when taking on online writing jobs).
+Once you’ve found the online writing jobs and agreed on a rate and time-frame, you simply need to carry out the instructions.
+Type up the articles, blog posts, or website content, then email everything back to the client.
+Clients will normally respond by sending you funds via PayPal (some writers will ask for this up-front when taking on online writing jobs).

-PayPal does take a slight cut, but the convenience of the method makes it the preferred option for the vast majority of online professionals.
-That said, if you use a platform like Upwork, then the transaction itself might be handled there.
+PayPal does take a slight cut but its convenience makes it the preferred option for the vast majority.
+That said, if you use a platform like Upwork, the transaction might be handled there.

-Either way, you can this way get funds into your account by the end of your first working day.
-From there, it’s simply a matter of deciding how much work you want to do, how much you can write in a day, and how to charge.
+Either way, you can get funds into your account by the end of your first working day.
+Then it’s a matter of deciding how much work you want to do, how much you can write in a day, and how to charge.
 This will likely increase as you take on higher profile work.